Exploring Muscle Shoals, Alabama with Kids

-Two weeks ago Allen and I found ourselves with an empty nest, a very rare occasion.
-As we pondered on how we should spend this time we realized our creative spirits were resting.
-We opted to slow things down and stay home.
-That lasted all of a few hours (actually a restful night of sleep) before we started planning a weekend road trip.
+Two weeks ago we found ourselves with a free weekend so of course we started planning a weekend road trip.
 Our initial plan was to visit a hidden natural treasure in Colbert County called the Rattlesnake Saloon.
 Little did I know that this adventure would find us surrounded by musical history, natural beauty and the home of Helen Keller, an inspirational woman.

 A Family-Friendly Saloon